What is a Delivery Exception? Impact + How to Solve & Avoid Delivery Exceptions

 1. Contact the carrier

-You should be able to look online for the exact location of the package and reason for the delivery exception.
+You should be able to look online for the exact location of the package and the reason for the delivery exception.
 If you are using FedEx, having the FedEx tracking number readily available so you can track the shipment and share it with the customer (if you want to give them the ability to track shipments).

 2. Contact the customer